Atlanta Writers Club

 Cabell First Novelist Award

-Raven Leilani of New York City won the 20th annual Cabell First Novelist Award for Luster (Farrar, Straus and Giroux, 2020).
+Tess Gunty of Los Angeles won the 22nd annual Cabell First Novelist Award for The Rabbit Hutch (Knopf).
 She received $5,000 and will participate in an award event in November.
-A committee including critics, community readers, MFA students, and previous winner John Englehardt judged.
-The annual award is given for a first novel published during the previous year.
-(See Deadlines.)
+A committee of VCU faculty and MFA candidates judged.
+The annual award is given for a debut novel published during the previous year.

-Virginia Commonwealth University, Cabell First Novelist Award, c/o VCU Department of English, Hibbs Building, Box 842005, Richmond, VA 23284.
-Ty Phelps, Contact.
+Virginia Commonwealth University, Cabell First Novelist Award, c/o VCU English Department, Hibbs Building, Box 842005, Richmond, VA 23284.
+Celia Cummiskey, Contact.

 Wergle Flomp Humor Poetry Contest